-Bees actually make beeswax and then form it into the structure of their hive.
-They secrete wax from special glands, then chew it up and use it to form perfect hexagon shaped honey comb.
+Bees actually make beeswax in order to form the structure of their hive.
+They secrete wax from special glands, then chew it up and use it to form perfect hexagon-shaped honey comb.

 Ever tried to even draw a perfect hexagon?
 It’s tough even with a ruler, and bees do it with mathematical precision.

-Honeybees have also apparently been on board with The Life Changing Magic of Tidying Up since the beginning.
-Their hexagon shaped honeycombs offer the most storage space with the least amount of building material (in this case, beeswax).
+Honeybees have also apparently been on board with minimalism since the beginning.
+Their hexagon-shaped honeycombs offer the most storage space with the least amount of building material (in this case, beeswax).

-When beekeepers harvest honey, they remove the cap off of each hexagon shaped cell in order to extract the honey.
-These cappings are melted down and filtered to remove non-wax particles which yields the beeswax we use in the many DIY recipes.
+When beekeepers harvest honey, they remove the cap off of each cell in order to extract the honey.
+These cappings are melted down and filtered to remove non-wax particles which yields the beeswax we use in many beauty products and DIY recipes.

 Beeswax is one of the 7 ingredients I buy in bulk and always keep on hand for a good many of my natural recipes and remedies.
 It has dozens of uses around the home.